StoneStepsInc/StoneStepsWebalizer/README.md

 If you intend to use just one configuration file, the installation directory is probably the best place for it.
 Otherwise, you can use the `-c` option to specify any configuration file.
+See _Configuration Files_ for details on how configuration files are processed.

 ### Linux